Phimai Historical Park: Khmer influence

 As the northeastern part of Thailand was part of the Khmer Empire (once ruled by the Khmer Empire), Phimai's architecture and cultural decorations were built in Khmer architecture.
 Art and architecture shown on the temple itself shows great evidence of the ancient Khmer civilization.

-Similar in its look and design to Angkor, it also has the same function for worshiping the gods in the Hindu religion.
+Phra Buddha image in the Naga-protection posture (Naga Prok), inside the main prang (principal sanctuary tower).

 Despite the fact that Phimai was built in a similar fashion to Angkor and other Khmer Buddhist temples, the religious origin of some structures within Phimai's walls are still debated.
 Evidence of Dvaravati influence, such as the sculpture of "the Wheel of Law" or the statue of Buddha, shows that Phimai was an important Buddhist spiritual location.
 Although a large quantity of Buddhist artwork has been uncovered in Phimai, evidence including the large pots that were embedded in some corners of the structure suggest that spiritual practices other than Buddhism were also practiced in Phimai.
-Phimai thus has been an important religious landmark for Animists, Buddhists, and Hindus.
+Phimai thus has been an important religious landmark for Buddhists.

 The earliest engraved records of the Khmer is dated from the 6th century AD in the northeast of Thailand.
 For example, stone Sanskrit inscriptions were found along with statues and engraved images of Hindu deities, such as the image of Shiva's bull Nandin.
 The king during that time, Mahendravarman, ordered his men to obliterate the engraved inscription.
 Modern scholars debate about the possibility that evidence may have been lost.